Learn About LIHEAP in Alabama

 If you need utility assistance in Alabama, you are strongly encouraged to learn more about the program, including the benefits that are provided, when benefits can be provided and the eligibility requirements that must be met in order to receive assistance.
 Alabama LIHEAP requires you to meet residency and income related requirements in order to receive benefits.
 Established in 1981, this program has provided assistance to thousands of residents throughout the years through monthly and emergency assistance.

-Types of LIHEAP Energy Assistance in Alabama
+Learn About Types of LIHEAP Energy Assistance in Alabama

 Alabama LIHEAP provides two types of energy assistance programs to residents who qualify for assistance.
 Heating assistance is the most commonly provided form of aid as income requirements are less than that of the weatherization program.
 If you qualify for assistance, you may be eligible to receive financial aid for the cost of heating that uses fuel sources such as: